top of page

 For starters, there are artichoke hearts, blackberries, prunes, pecans, spinach, kale, russet potatoes, and plums.
 The truth is, there are many common foods high in antioxidants and you should not just restrict yourself to one particular food source.

 Why?
 Well, have you ever heard of the expression "eat your colors?'
 That refers to the fact that foods are in different floor "families" containing different types of antioxidants which have different benefits.
-For example, the yellow-orange color family of
+For example, the yellow-orange color family of peaches and nectarines help our immune systems.
+The purple-red color family of foods (pomegranates, plums, berries) helps reduce inflammation.
+It's important to eat foods from all color groups to reap the full benefits of antioxidants.

-The good news is that you can healthy foods high in antioxidants (by eating them raw, cooking them, or juicing them yourself)
+The good news is that you can healthy foods high in antioxidants (by eating them raw, cooking them, or juicing them yourself) without having to pay a high price for the "flavor of the month" antioxidant juices being peddled in the supermarkets.

 5 Ways to Get More Antioxidants into Your Diet